jiverson/components/guides/v9-hammerjs-migration.md

 events, the reference should be either removed and tests reworked to use DOM events, or the reference should be changed to the new gesture config created by the migration.

-If HammerJS has been removed by the migration from the project, you might able to need to clean up test setup that provides HammerJS.
-This is usually done in the test main file (usually in `src/test.ts`) where `hammerjs` is imported.
+If HammerJS has been removed from the project by the migration, there might be a need to refactor the test setup that provides HammerJS.
+This is usually done in the test main file (usually in `src/test.ts`) where `hammerjs` may be imported.

 ```typescript
 import 'hammerjs';